 The Farmer’s Dog’s Meals: Top-Quality Food Your Dog Will Love

-Plans & Recipes: Turkey, Chicken, Beef, & Pork
+Plans & Recipes: Proteins Include Turkey, Chicken, Beef, & Pork

-The Farmer’s Dog currently features 4 meals.
+The Farmer’s Dog currently features 4 proteins.
 These include turkey, chicken, beef, and pork recipes that are fit for any breed at any life stage over the age of 8 weeks.
-My colleague chose the turkey, beef, and chicken recipes to try with his 1 year old dog named Baxter.
+My colleague chose turkey, beef, and chicken recipes to try with his 1 year old dog named Baxter.

 Photo of 5 packs of The Farmer's Dog food including chicken, beef, and turkey set out on a carpet